9V1KG/hass-openwebrx/README.md

 The file `card.yaml` contains as a first example of an *entities card*, how the OpenWebRX status could be displayed.
 With *ADD CARD* select *MANUAL* and copy the yaml code to the card configuration.
 The second example is a *markdown card*.
 It will show the statistics of decoded FT-8, FT-4 and WSPR signals.
 Add the code after selecting the YAML editor of the markdown card.

+## Homeassistant Automations with OpenWebRX
+Once, the sensors are added and working, you can easily define alarms, when a certain call sign is decoded, when on a selected band activities show up *etc.*

 ## Example
 ![entities-card-example](/entities-card.png)
 ![markup-card-example](/markup-card.png)